-Congratulations to our students who made the Summer 2014 semester Deans’ and President’s lists for outstanding academic work.
+Congratulations to our students who made the Spring 2016 semester Deans’ and President’s lists for outstanding academic work.

 While we congratulate all students on their excellent academic performance, please note that there are guidelines that we follow to determine which students are listed on the honor roll.
 Eligibility guidelines are as follows:

 President’s List- 12 or more credit hours with a semester GPA of 4.00

 Dean’s List- 12 or more credit hours with a semester GPA of 3.5 or higher.

 Any student who has a question about their eligibility should contact the Registrar’s Office at 225-490-1602.

 2016 Spring Dean’s List

 Late in life Anita Gautreaux returned to college to earn a nursing degree.
 Today she serves her community as a caring long-term care nurse and also as a Eucharistic minister.
 Her service earned her the Order of St. Louis IX award, given to laity for exceptional service to the Church.

 Well-loved by her classmates, Anita Gautreaux was known for sharing prayers with her class before difficult tests.
 This non-traditional student (she was in her fifties during her time in school) was selected by her peers to be the vice-president for the Student Nurses Association (SNA), and during her term she helped to develop an SNA commitment to the FMOL’s Mission in Haiti and to breast cancer awareness.